TaalVerena/natures-whisper-retreat/README.md

 Intuitive navigation and clear calls-to-action to guide users through the booking process.

 ## Future Developments
 There are enhancements and features in the pipeline for Nature's Whisper Retreat to further improve the user experience and functionality of the platform.
-These developments will be implemented in future updates to provide users with a more comprehensive and enjoyable booking experience.
+These developments will be implemented in future updates to provide users with an even more comprehensive and enjoyable booking experience.

 ### **Upcoming Features**:
 - **User Reviews & Ratings**: Implement a review system for users to share feedback and ratings on their lodge experiences.